yanliang3612/awesome-geometric-diffusion-models/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)]([https://github.com/hee9joon/Awesome-Diffusion-Models](https://github.com/smiles724/Awesome-Diffusion-Models-in-Molecules))
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 **This repository contains a curated collection of resources and papers on *Diffusion Models for Science*.** 📚 We're excited to observe the increasing interest and efforts in using diffusion models to address pivotal scientific challenges since 2022.
-For a more in-depth exploration of diffusion-based models, we recommend visiting [Awesome-Diffusion-Models](https://github.com/heejkoo/Awesome-Diffusion-Models).

 Should you have any pertinent papers or code additions for this list, kindly submit a pull request or raise an issue.